So Chae-won

 So Chae-won (소채원; born 12 November 1997) is a South Korean compound archer.

+Career

 In 2017, she won gold medals in the individual event and in the Mixed team event alongside Kim Jong-ho and a bronze medal in the Women's team event alongside Kim Yun-hee and Song Yun-soo at the Summer Universiade games.
 She also won a bronze medal at the 2017 World Archery Championships in the women's team event alongside Choi Bo-min and Song Yun-soo.

 She participated in the 2018 Asian Games winning a gold medal in the women's team event alongside Choi Bo-min and Song Yun-soo and a silver medal in the mixed team event alongside Kim Jong-ho.
 She also won a bronze medal at the 2018 Archery World Cup final in the individual event.